CURLOPT_HTTPHEADER(3) Library Functions Manual CURLOPT_HTTPHEADER(3)

 does not affect raw mail uploads.

-The linked list should be a fully valid list of struct curl_slist
+The linked list should be a valid list of struct curl_slist entries

-structs properly filled in.
-Use curl_slist_append(3) to create the list
+properly filled in.
+Use curl_slist_append(3) to create the list and

-header that is otherwise generated and used by libcurl internally, your
+If you provide a header that is otherwise generated and used by libcurl

-added header is used instead.
-If you add a header with no content as in
+internally, your header alternative is used instead.
+If you provide a

-'Accept:' (no data on the right side of the colon), the internally used
+header without content (no data on the right side of the colon) as in

 The headers included in the linked list must not be CRLF-terminated,